klee669/CertifiedHomotopyTracking.jl/experiments/paper_experiments/README.md

 # Paper experiments

-This directory contains the executable Julia code and tabular data for the four subsections of the paper's `Experiments` section.
-Plotting and TikZ sources are intentionally not included.
+This directory contains the executable Julia code and tabular data for the four subsections of the paper ``A priori bounds for certified Krawczyk homotopy tracking''.

 ## Setup